Boys Ranches in Homestead, Florida…Treasure Coast Boys Academy Will Turn Around Your Troubled Boy

 Troubled boys are enrolled in Treasure Coast Boys Academy from across the nation, including from Homestead, Florida, both to let them grow in a new environment and to experience the caring and fun environment they find here.
 Boys may enroll year-round.

 If you are interested in boys ranches in or near Homestead, Florida because you want your son to change the course of his life, consider that Treasure Coast Boys Academy might be exactly what you are searching for.

-Treasure Coast Boys Academy enrolls 50 boys ages 13 to 18 at our residential boarding school and ranch on a Florida ranch.
+Treasure Coast Boys Academy enrolls 50 boys ages 13 to 18 at our residential boarding school and boys ranch in Florida.
 With the use of the certified equine therapy and a variety of sports and outdoor recreation, boys begin to develop character, integrity, and respect.
 We give boys responsibility for work projects and special events on campus to keep them engaged in what is their home away from home.